|Approved by:||The President|

 A. Investigation means a University-authorized internal examination, inspection, inquiry, analysis, or review to determine facts.
 An Investigation is not a hearing or legal proceeding, and may be formal or informal.
 Investigations may be undertaken by University units, including, but not limited to Compliance, the Office of the Dean of Students, Equal Opportunity/Title IX Coordinator, General Counsel, Human Resources, Internal Audit, and Public Safety.

 III.
-Duty to Cooperate
+Duty to Report

 All employees (staff and faculty) must cooperate fully with investigations undertaken by persons charged with conducting the inquiry.
 Cooperation with investigations includes, but is not limited to: